Victoria in Bloom garden competition

 To enter this category, young gardeners must play an active role in gardening – either at home, or in a community or school garden.

-Entries for Victoria in Bloom 2016-17 have now closed.
+Entries for Victoria in Bloom will open later this year.

 We judge the competition in two stages - first by division (North, South, East and West) and then state wide.
 Winners in each division go on to be finalists in their category for the state-wide competition.